ericcornelissen/svgo-action/docs/options.md

 The commit description, i.e. the part of the commit message that comes after the commit title, can be configured using the `description` key as shown below.
-The commit description can be a template string as described in [commit message templating].
+The commit description can be a template string as described in [the templating documentation].

 ```yaml
 # .github/svgo-action.yml